mikepfeiffer/azure-devops-labs/README.md

 * Lab 5 - Initialize and Connect to Your First Git Repository
 * Lab 6 - Initialize Cloud Shell and Azure DevOps CLI
 * Lab 7 - Getting Started with Git and GitHub
+* Lab 8 - Creating a Branch and Merging Changes
+* Lab 9 - Code Reviews with Git Pull Requests
+* Lab 10 - Blue-green Deployments with Azure App Service and GitHub

 ## Workshop Details